magicant/yash/README.md

  * The character categorization in locales other than the POSIX locale is assumed upward compatible with the POSIX locale.
  * The `-o nolog` option is not supported: it is silently ignored.
- * According to POSIX, the value of variable `PS1` is subject to parameter expansion.
-Yash performs command substitution and arithmetic expansion as well on the `PS1` value.
  * According to POSIX, the command `printf %c foo` should print the first byte of string `foo`.
 Yash prints the first character of `foo`, which may be more than one byte.